Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 Step 3.
 Wait for the scan to complete.

-Solution #7: Check for Malware
+Solution #9: Check for malware

 Malware can cause the irql not less or equal error.
 Run a malware scan using Windows Defender or any other reputable antivirus software.